Skip to Content

 The Chair Method involves literally sitting in a chair near your baby’s crib when you set them down to sleep, and staying there until they fall asleep.

-This allows you as the parent to to provide verbal and physical reassurance, while your baby gradually discovers for themselves what self-soothing activities they like best.
+This allows you to provide verbal and physical reassurance, while your baby gradually learns how to fall asleep in their crib.

-While many people refer to the Sleep Lady Shuffle as a more gentler method, please note that doesn’t mean there won’t be tears.
+While many people refer to the Chair Method as a more gentler method, please note that gentle doesn’t mean there won’t be tears.

 mom holding baby's hand while doing the chair method